 Hey Macklemore? can we go thrift shopping?
 Why, yes, yes, we can.
 Because I love thrift shopping, especially when I travel.
 And the best thrift shop Berlin spots to hit?
 Hard to say, because there are so many.
 When it comes to sustainable and unique shopping in second hand shops Berlin’s got it going on!
+So let’s go thrifting in Berlin!

-Thrift Shop Berlin: my favourite spots
+Thrift Shop Berlin: my favorite spots

 ‘Boxi’ Weekend Market